Summary

 Research objectives

-The main objective of the Action is to promote the developing of methodologies to improve forest models to support the sustainable management of forests.
-The Action will:
+The main objective of the Action was to promote the developing of methodologies to improve forest models to support the sustainable management of forests.
+The purpose of the Action was to:

 - Enhance the quality and consistency of forest growth models to simulate the responses of forests to alternative managerial and climate scenarios